 The explosion of a large planet between Saturn and Uranus would similarly account for Saturn’s core.
-Distances in the solar system are measured in astronomical units or AU, one unit being defined as the mean distance between the Sun and the Earth.
+Distances in the solar system are measured in astronomical units or AU, one unit being the mean distance between the Sun and the Earth.
 The orbits of Saturn and Uranus are 9.6 AU apart, almost exactly the distance between Saturn and the Sun, so there is plenty of space for another planet.
 Beyond Jupiter are the centaurs, possibly numbering several million and mostly orbiting between Saturn and Uranus.
 With Uranus’s axis tilted 98 degrees it certainly seems as if something catastrophic occurred in this region.
-Was the axis knocked sideways by a massive asteroid?

-The data sent back by the recent Deep Impact and Stardust missions, investigating Tempel 1 and Wild 2, were revelatory.
-Contrary to the expectation that the silicate particles amidst the ices would be amorphous, like the dust in interstellar space, it turned out that the silicates were crystalline, indicating subjection to temperatures up to 1,000 ºC.
-Analysis of one such silicate in Wild 2 indicated a cooling rate within the range 10–100°C per hour, in close agreement with the cooling rates of chondrules or asteroidal lava (Leroux et al 2008).
+The data sent back by the Deep Impact and Stardust missions, investigating the short-period comets Tempel 1 and Wild 2, were revelatory.
+Contrary to the expectation that the silicate particles in them would be amorphous, like the dust in interstellar space, the particles turned out to be crystalline, indicating crystallisation from melts at temperatures up to 1700° C (Grossman 2010).
+Analysis of one such silicate in Wild 2 indicated a cooling rate of 10–100° per hour, in close agreement with the cooling rates of chondrules or asteroidal lava (Leroux et al. 2008).
 Carbonates, iron, CAIs and chondrules were also detected.

-How is one to explain the existence of high-temperature materials and low-temperature materials in the selfsame body?
-Since the refractory core must have preceded the volatiles around the core, it is the core that must play the decisive role in resolving the problem, and the crystalline rocky material in the core suggests an origin in the inner solar system.
-Like asteroids, short-period comets seem to have originated as fragments of terrestrial planets, mixing with with water vapour as they sped out.
+How is one to explain the existence of high-temperature and low-temperature materials in the selfsame body?
+Since the core must have preceded the volatiles round the core, its rocky composition suggests an origin in the inner solar system.
+On the other hand, both their orbits and their abundance of volatiles suggest that comets originated in the outer solar system.
+Did rocky planets also exist there?

-Except for the Earth’s moon, none of the planetary satellites are likely to have formed in situ.
+With the exception of Earth’s moon, probably none of the planetary satellites formed in situ.
 Mercury and Venus have no satellites.
-Mars has two, both clearly asteroids.
-Jupiter has at least 63 and Saturn at least 62, the majority less than 10 km in diameter.
-Uranus has 27, Neptune 13.
-In the scenario proposed here, satellites, depending on their composition, are (i) expelled main belt asteroids, (ii) debris from an exploded gaseous planet between the orbits of Uranus and Neptune (a possible origin of some long-period comets), or (iii) expelled Kuiper Belt Objects.
+Mars has just two, both clearly asteroids.
+Jupiter has around 92 and Saturn 145, the majority less than 10 km in diameter.
+Uranus has 27, Neptune 14.
 Once captured, the different types frequently crashed into each other.
 Some collisions resulted in complete fragmentation.
-Occasionally the fragments may have re-assembled to form new moons.
-Other collisions merely left the moons cratered and scarred.
-Spherical shape is not evidence of a particular origin, since above a certain mass self-gravity will naturally pull a body into a sphere.
+Occasionally the fragments turned into rings, or re-assembled to form new moons.
+Other collisions left the moons cratered and scarred.
+Spherical shape is not evidence of creation, since above a certain mass self-gravity will naturally pull a body into a sphere.

-Irregular moons mostly have a retrograde motion because elliptical orbits are more stable when retrograde.
-However, Saturn’s irregulars, which also travel on elliptical orbits, include a high proportion of prograde satellites.
-It is possible to model the capture of both types (Astakhov et al 2003).
-Size is very variable.
-At 2,700 km diameter, Triton is by far the biggest of Neptune’s satellites, has an inclined but circular orbit, and lies between a group of small inner prograde satellites and several exterior satellites with both prograde and retrograde orbits.
+At 2700 km diameter, Triton is by far the biggest of Neptune’s satellites, has an inclined but circular retrograde orbit, and lies between a group of inner prograde satellites and several outer satellites with both prograde and retrograde orbits.
 No other large moon in the solar system has a retrograde orbit.
-Density calculations suggest that it consists 30–45% of water ice and 55–70% of rocky material.
+Density calculations suggest it consists 30–45% of water ice and 55–70% of rocky material.
 On the surface frozen nitrogen, carbon dioxide and methane (CH4) have also been detected.